 The divergence of the spectral response strength in Eq.~(\ref{eq:rcascaling}) is reminiscent to that of the Petermann factor~$\PF_\ind$ approaching an EP in Eq.~(\ref{eq:PFresult}).
-In fact, the behavior is exactly the same if we understood $\sqrt{\PF_\ind}$ as the response strength of isolated eigenstate and choose $k = \order-1$.
+In fact, the behavior is exactly the same if we understood $\sqrt{\PF_\ind}$ as the response strength of isolated eigenvalue and choose $k = \order-1$.
 This analogy between Petermann factor and spectral response strength can be made more rigorous.
-To do so, we consider an isolated eigenstate $\ket{\state_\ind}$ with eigenvalue~$\evn_\ind$ not an EP.
+To do so, we consider an eigenstate $\ket{\state_\ind}$ with eigenvalue~$\evn_\ind$ not an EP.
 The Green's function from Eq.~(\ref{eq:GKato}) simplifies to $\GF(\ev) = \projector_\ind/( \ev-\evn_\ind)$.
 Plugging it into inequality~(\ref{eq:EPineq}) yields

-This is the Bauer-Fike theorem for the eigenvalue change of an isolated eigenstate under perturbation~\cite{BF60}.
-Comparison with inequality~(\ref{eq:precentral}) shows that $\normspec{\projector_\ind}$ plays for the isolated eigenstate the same role as the spectral response strength~$\rca$ for an EP.
+This is the Bauer-Fike theorem for the change of an isolated eigenvalue under perturbation~\cite{BF60}.
+Comparison with inequality~(\ref{eq:precentral}) shows that $\normspec{\projector_\ind}$ plays for the isolated eigenvalue the same role as the spectral response strength~$\rca$ for an EP.

 The Bauer-Fike theorem is a standard result in perturbation theory of nonnormal matrices.
-It is also known that $\normspec{\projector_\ind}$ is related to the Petermann factor in Eq.~(\ref{eq:PF}), see e.g. Ref.~\cite{BF60}, even though the name \quoting{Petermann factor} is not used in the mathematical literature.
+It is also known that $\normspec{\projector_\ind}$ is related to the Petermann factor in Eq.~(\ref{eq:PF}), see, e.g., Ref.~\cite{BF60}, even though the name \quoting{Petermann factor} is not used in the mathematical literature.
 For completeness we present a short derivation of the relation between $\normspec{\projector_\ind}$ and~$\PF_\ind$.
 To do so, we write the projector in terms of right and left eigenstates as

 This projector maps the right eigenstate~$\ket{\state_\ind}$ onto itself.
-The conditions in Eq.~(\ref{eq:pp}) for the projectors are fulfilled as $\braket{L_j}{R_\ind} = 0$ for $j\neq\ind$.
+The conditions in Eq.~(\ref{eq:pp}) for the projectors are fulfilled as $\braket{L_j}{R_\ind} = 0$ if $j\neq\ind$.
 The projector in Eq.~(\ref{eq:pK}) clearly has rank 1 and therefore with Eq.~(\ref{eq:Fronorm})

 With the normalization $\normV{R_\ind} = 1 = \normV{L_\ind}$ and with $\trace{(\ket{a}\bra{b})} = \braket{b}{a}$ one gets